Larsa Pippen: Personal life

-Pippen is a mother to Scotty Jr., Preston, Justin and Sophia, all of whom she shares with her ex-husband Scottie Pippen.
-Scottie and Larsa first split in 2016 after almost two decades of marriage but reconciled, until 2018 when they began the separation process.
-Their divorce was finalized on December 15, 2021, with all issues resolved amicably, continuing to focus on "co-parenting their remaining minor children".
+Pippen's parents are ethnically Assyrian; her mother is from Lebanon and her father from Syria.
+She is a mother to Scotty Jr., Preston, Justin and Sophia, all of whom she shares with her ex-husband Scottie Pippen.
+Scottie and Larsa first split in 2016 after almost two decades of marriage but reconciled.
+They began their separation process again in 2018.
+Their divorce was finalized on December 15, 2021, with all issues resolved amicably, and both continuing to focus on "co-parenting their remaining minor children".